Learning more about personal finances is the first step toward becoming debt-free

 Improving Your Financial Literacy

 Below you’ll find a description of four essential financial literacy topics.
+You can start your journey with our Financial Literacy Month 30-Day Check List.
+No need to wait till November, Fin Lit should be a year-round quest.
+Get the family and kids involved, start good financial habits early.
 If you would like to dive deeper into our educational material, check out our Financial Advice section.
 If you have questions or need help, call Consolidated Credit at 1-888-294-3130 or take the first step online with a request for a Free Debt Analysis.

 Accurate household budgeting is the foundation of a healthy financial outlook.
 Some consumers try to keep everything organized in their head, but many find that writing things down, setting budget goals, and tracking spending are essential parts of financial stability.
 An effective budget strategy doesn’t limit you.
 Instead, it helps maximize your financial potential so you can achieve your financial goals.